Rhine campaign of 1795

-In the Rhine campaign of 1795 (April 1795 to January 1796), two Habsburg Austrian armies under the command of François Sébastien Charles Joseph de Croix, Count of Clerfayt, defeated two Republican French armies attempting to invade the south German states of the Holy Roman Empire.
+In the Rhine campaign of 1795 (April 1795 to January 1796) during the War of the First Coalition, two Habsburg Austrian armies under the command of François Sébastien Charles Joseph de Croix, Count of Clerfayt, defeated two Republican French armies attempting to invade the south German states of the Holy Roman Empire.
 At the start of the campaign, the French Army of the Sambre and Meuse, led by Jean-Baptiste Jourdan, confronted Clerfayt's Army of the Lower Rhine in the north, while the French Army of the Rhine and Moselle, under Jean-Charles Pichegru, lay opposite Dagobert Sigmund von Wurmser's Army of the Upper Rhine in the south.
 A French offensive failed in early summer but in August, Jourdan crossed the Rhine and quickly seized Düsseldorf.
 The Army of the Sambre and Meuse advanced south to the Main River, isolating Mainz.
 Pichegru's army made a surprise capture of Mannheim and both French armies held significant footholds on the east bank of the Rhine.

 The promising start to the French offensive ended when Pichegru lost an opportunity to seize Clerfayt's supply base in the Battle of Handschuhsheim.
 While Pichegru delayed, Clerfayt massed against Jourdan, beat him at the Battle of Höchst in October and forced most of the Army of the Sambre and Meuse to retreat to the west bank of the Rhine.
 At about the same time, Wurmser sealed off the French bridgehead at Mannheim.
 With Jourdan temporarily out of the picture, the Austrians defeated the left wing of the Army of the Rhine and Moselle at the Battle of Mainz and moved down the west bank.
 In November, Clerfayt defeated Pichegru at the Battle of Pfeddersheim and ended the Siege of Mannheim.
 In January 1796, Clerfayt concluded an armistice with the French, allowing the Austrians to retain large portions of the west bank.
 During the campaign, Pichegru entered into negotiations with French Royalists.
 It is debatable whether Pichegru's treason, his bad generalship or the unrealistic expectations of the war planners in Paris was the actual cause of the French failure.